mmadsen/lnraw/_posts/2016-02-14-seriation-classification-experiment.md

 title: Identifying Metapopulation Models from Simulated CT and Seriations
 tags: [cultural transmission, coarse graining, simulation, dissertation, seriation, algorithms, ML]
 categories:
-- project:coarse grained model
+- project-coarse grained model
-- model:seriationct
+- model-seriationct
-- experiment:experiment-seriation-classification
+- experiment-experiment-seriation-classification
 ---

 ### Background ###

-In a [previous note](http://notebook.madsenlab.org/project:coarse%20grained%20model/model:seriationct/experiment:experiment-seriationct/2016/01/26/quantifying-similarity-seriations.html), I described the problem of inferring the goodness of fit between a regional network model and the sampled output of cultural transmission on that regional network, as measured through seriations.
+In a [previous note](http://notebook.madsenlab.org/project-coarse%20grained%20model/model-seriationct/experiment-experiment-seriationct/2016/01/26/quantifying-similarity-seriations.html), I described the problem of inferring the goodness of fit between a regional network model and the sampled output of cultural transmission on that regional network, as measured through seriations.
 I am now ready with the simulation and inference code to start testing the spectral similarity metric I discussed in that note across pairs and sets of regional network models.

 Here, I describe the first such comparison.

 ### Experiment:  SC-1 ###

 SC-1 is a simple contrast between two regional network models.
-A regional network model is a time-transgressive description of the interaction patterns that existed among a set of subpopulations, described by an "interval temporal network" representation (see [note 2](http://notebook.madsenlab.org/project:coarse%20grained%20model/model:seriationct/experiment:experiment-seriationct/2014/11/28/more-temporal-networks-python.html) and [note 1](http://notebook.madsenlab.org/project:coarse%20grained%20model/model:seriationct/experiment:experiment-seriationct/2014/07/28/implementing-temporal-networks-in-python.html) about the implementation of such models).
+A regional network model is a time-transgressive description of the interaction patterns that existed among a set of subpopulations, described by an "interval temporal network" representation (see [note 2](http://notebook.madsenlab.org/project-coarse%20grained%20model/model-seriationct/experiment-experiment-seriationct/2014/11/28/more-temporal-networks-python.html) and [note 1](http://notebook.madsenlab.org/project-coarse%20grained%20model/model-seriationct/experiment-experiment-seriationct/2014/07/28/implementing-temporal-networks-in-python.html) about the implementation of such models).

 Both models are composed of 10 time slices.